-So basically there are a few types of popups, mainly we talk about full-screen and standard-size popup windows.
+So basically there are a few types of them, mainly we talk about full-screen and standard-size windows.
 Their position can also differ depending on your settings, like in the middle of the screen, top or bottom of the page.
 The question remains as follows: which one to choose?

-That’s why we suggest leveraging the standard-size popup window with a huge X sign.
+That’s why we suggest leveraging the standard-size window with a huge X sign.
 They take up less room on the display, which means they are less intrusive.
-They prove to work particularly well to welcome visitors to your page and invite them to use a discount coupon for first-time buyers.
+They prove to work particularly well in welcoming visitors to your page and inviting them to use a discount coupon for first-time buyers.
 See how Rails and Karen Millen fashion brands show their popups to mobile users.

 I, personally, prefer the one on the right.
 Full-screen banners annoy me enormously as they prevent me from exploring the product page and put pressure on me to take advantage of a discount on a product that I have not even chosen yet!
 And after this banner… maybe, never will…

-While Karen Millen discount mobile-friendly popup looks much less overwhelming and doesn’t take control over my website experience.
+Karen Millen’s mobile-friendly popup looks much less overwhelming and doesn’t take control over my website experience.
 I can still see the item I was interested in in the background (so no stress about losing it in hundreds of other products) and it’s very easy to spot the closing button if that’s what a customer is willing to do.

 Of course, you may say now that full-screen popups also work.
-And you are right, but if you show it immediately to the users who landed on your website for the first time, there is a chance Google will demote your site for this intrusive popup.
+You are right, but if you show it immediately to the users who landed on your website for the first time, there is a chance Google will demote your site for this intrusive popup.

 Instead, if you really want to go with a huge banner, adjust its settings to show up after a user visited at least a couple of pages and showed clear interest in your site.
-Then this type of popup might really work.
+This type might work.

 Just like with any other marketing tactic, targeting is everything.
 In terms of mobile popups, they are annoying enough to show them to non-relevant users who are obviously not gripped with your offer.